 One of his best screen credits came posthumously.
 It was for Ken Russell’s “The Devils,” adapted from “The Devils of Loudon,” Huxley’s 1952 nonfiction novel that investigates 17th century exorcism.

 Huxley fell in and out of screenwriting work, not overly concerned about “making it” in the studio system.
-He and first wife Maria developed an intimate social circle that included the likes of writer and girl-about-town Anita Loos, Charlie Chaplin, Pauline Goddard, astronomer Edwin Hubble, fellow British expatriate Christopher Isherwood, Mercedes de Acosta, and Greta Garbo.
+He and first wife Maria developed an intimate social circle that included the likes of writer and girl-about-town Anita Loos, Charlie Chaplin, Paulette Goddard, astronomer Edwin Hubble, fellow British expatriate Christopher Isherwood, Mercedes de Acosta, and Greta Garbo.

 It’s whispered that Garbo and de Acosta were among the bisexual Maria Huxley’s playmates in L.A.’s lesbian underground, and that Maria also procured young women for her husband’s enjoyment, pointing to a very wild side of the Huxleys’ private life, which surely mitigated any disappointments from screenwriting.